 This segment is targeted at end users and original equipment manufacturers (OEMs).

-Microsoft released its Q1 fiscal 2025 report on 30 October 2024.
+Microsoft released its Q1 2025 financial results on 30 October 2024.
 Below are the key figures:

 Revenue by segment: